 The AESO adjusted the calculation to account for time and in consideration of two separate customers at one substation.
-The DFO receives the CCD and must pay the indicated construction contribution amount, which reflect the supply-related costs for the Rate STS contract capacity triggered by the DCG. a new CCD and flows the supply-related costs through to the DCG.
+The DFO receives a new CCD and flows the supply-related costs through to the DCG.

 • Costs directly from the AESO - GUOC